wwwalid/Helicopter/README.md

-This is my second project using NEAT.
+This is my second project using NEAT (Neuroevolution of Augmenting Topologies) algorithm.
+I created a population of AI helicopters that should avoid obstacles by flying up or down.
+The algorithm used is a genetic algorithm, which means that in each generation the "fittest" genomes are selected and used to create the next generation.
+In this case, the best genome is the helicopter which survives the longest.